virtual-labs/exp-pathloss-iitkgp/experiment/theory.md

 The received power predicted by path loss models is influenced by

-#### Reflection: Reflection occurs when the propagation waves impinge on objects with dimension larger than $\lambda$.
+#### Reflection: Reflection occurs when the propagation waves impinge on objects with dimension larger than λ .

 #### Diffraction: Diffraction is caused by sharp irregularities in the path of radio waves.
 It leads to development of secondary wave fronts, bending of waves.
-It is caused by objects which are in order in $\lambda$.
+It is caused by objects which are in order in λ.
 It depends on geometry of the objects, amplitude, phase and polarization of incident waves.

-#### Scattering: Scattering is caused by objects which are smaller than $\lambda$.
+#### Scattering: Scattering is caused by objects which are smaller than λ.

 Using the famous 2-Ray propagation model [Ref(Rappaport)] .
 It can be shown that when a transmitter at height $$h_t$$ transmit with power $$P_t$$ having antenna gain $$G_t$$ the receiver signal power at the receiver located at height $$h_r$$ using an antenna with gain $$G_r$$ and located at a distance 'd' from the transmitter given by